 All in all, the Damsel in Distress was kind of a terrible character, but at least she did end up with the hot hero at the end.
 Sure, he might have anger issues or just be a tool; then again, he was also probably a prince or a cowboy or a hot PI or a superhero – or if the hero was a regular “everyman” he’d still be a Clark Gable or Cary Grant or Humphrey Bogart – so it wasn’t all bad.

 Somewhere along the way feminism happened and the wymyns were all, “Um, no?”
 It took a while, but some writers in Hollywood got the idea.
 No more would female characters be Damsels in Distress.
 No, there should be Strong Female Characters in cinema– emphasis on “Strong.”
-While these women would still be young and hot, of course, they’d also have one characteristic that made them more masculine.
-That could be physical strength or a superpower (see Liz Sherman in the first Hellboy movie), the ability to shoot a gun properly (see Princess Leia), or it could be something more metaphorical, like being able to out-drink a guy (see Marion from Raiders of the Lost Ark).
+While these women would still be young and hot, they’d also have one characteristic that made them more masculine.
+It could be physical strength or a superpower (see Liz Sherman in the first Hellboy movie), the ability to shoot a gun properly (Princess Leia), or something more metaphorical, like being able to out-drink a guy (Marion from Raiders of the Lost Ark).
 Writers patted themselves on the back, saying, “You wanted Strong Female Characters?
 Well, now they’re strong.”

-Yeah, the trouble is, although these characters were marginally better than the original Damsels in Distress, they still ended up having to be saved in the final act by the male hero.
-There would usually be a scene (or three) where the “Strong Female Character” would be trapped by the villain and put into sexy clothing, I guess as a punishment of some sort.
+Yeah, trouble is, while these characters were marginally better than the original Damsels in Distress, they still ended up having to be saved in the final act by the male hero.
+There would usually be a scene or three where the “Strong Female Character” would be trapped by the villain and put into sexy clothing, I guess as a punishment of some sort.
 And even when she was being strong, she was always doing it in the sexiest way possible.
 She’d never, say, get a black eye or a broken nose in a fight.
-Her ability to fix cars (a powerful, masculine trait) would basically allow her to get sexy grease all over her slippery body.
+Her ability to fix cars (a powerful, masculine trait) would allow her to get sexy grease all over her slippery body.
 Her ability to shoot a gun was so the film’s advertisers could put her on a poster wearing a skimpy outfit with a big gun between her legs.
-All in all, the “strength” of her character was just to make her a better prize for the hero at the end – and for the horny male audience throughout.
+In short, the “strength” of her character was to make her a better prize for the hero at the end – and for the horny male audience throughout.

 Some movies nowadays go even further.
-They pile up one awesome trait after another on top of this sexy female character, thinking that will make them “stronger.”
-For instance, consider Rachel Taylor’s character in Transformers, who, Megan Fox claims, is an intelligent, Strong Female Character.
+They pile up one awesome trait after another on top of this sexy female character, thinking it will make them “stronger.”
+Consider Rachel Taylor’s character in Transformers, who, Megan Fox claims, is an intelligent, Strong Female Character.
 Of course!
-She’s a 23-year-old, model-thin super-attractive super-genius hacker who is SO SMART that everyone in the Pentagon spends the whole movie looking at her dumbly because she’s just SO MUCH BETTER THAN THEM AT EVERYTHING.
-Or, as A.O.
+She’s a 23-year-old, model-thin super-attractive super-genius hacker who is so very smart that everyone in the Pentagon spends the whole movie looking at her dumbly because she’s just so much better than them at everything.
+As A.O.
 Scott said in his Wall-E review, this is the female character (like EVE) who is “a supermodel who also happens to be a top scientist with a knack for marksmanship.”